RubixDev/Inventorio/README.md

 This is my vision of the Inventory Update for Minecraft.
 [Features](#Features) I believe are in line with Mojang's vision and could be potentially added to the game.

+### 1.17?
+1.17 version is coming soon.
+1.16.3+ will also be supported updates until it's no longer the main modded version.

 ## Installation
 Grab the jar file from the [Release page](https://github.com/Lizard-Of-Oz/Inventorio/releases/).
 CurseForge and Modrinth pages are coming soon.